 - You are more susceptible if you have little fat padding.
 This is most common in older patients who walk barefoot.

 - The toe is probably the least common area to get a stone bruise, just because the toe can bend up.

-- Although it is very common to bump the toe.
+- Although it is widespread to bump the toe.

-- Make sure you get an x-ray, with your podiatrist to make sure that you don’t have a fracture of the toe.
+- Ensure you get an x-ray with your podiatrist to make sure that you don’t have a toe fracture.

 - The fifth toe is the most susceptible.